 References: [1] NASA.
 (2020).
 Artemis III Science Definition Team Report: A Bold New Era of Human Discovery.
 [2] Heiken et al. (1991) Lunar Sourcebook: A user’s guide to the Moon.
 [3] NSPIRES - NASA ROSES-24.
 F.12 Artemis IV Deployed Instruments.
 [4] Steigerwald, W. (2018).
 How NASA Goddard tests tools astronauts will use to explore distant worlds.
 NASA.
 [5] Cranford, N. & Turner, J. (2021).
 Step 3, Artemis: Moon missions as an astronaut testbed for Mars.
 NASA.
 [6] Rando, C. & Schuh, S. (2008).
 SAE International.
 [7] MDRS Crew 297 Reports (2024) Mars Society.

-I participated in a deep-sea hydrothermal expedition aboard the RV Kilo Moana, aimed at studying the underwater volcano Kama‘ehuakanaloa in Hawai'i, organized by the Woods Hole Oceanographic Institution.
-My role included conducting a small research project on the rocks and sediments near the volcano, as well as serving as the assistant science communicator.
+I participated in a deep-sea hydrothermal expedition aboard the RV Kilo Moana under Dr. Chris German, aimed at studying the underwater volcano Kama‘ehuakanaloa in Hawai'i, organized by the Woods Hole Oceanographic Institution.
+My role included conducting a small research project on the rocks and sediments near the volcano, serving as the assistant science communicator, assisting in cleaning and assembling Dr. Jeff Seewald's Isobaric Gas‑Tight samplers, performing alkaline titrations on the moving boat, and updating the titration Excel sheet.

 Unfortunately, the expedition was abruptly cut short due to issues with the boat's generators after just one day of sampling with the ROV Jason.
-Nevertheless, the brief time spent on the RV Kilo Moana provided valuable insights into the hard work, unpredictability, and, dare I say, luck involved in oceanography.
+Nevertheless, the brief time aboard the RV Kilo Moana provided valuable insights into the hard work, unpredictability, and, dare I say, luck involved in oceanography.

 Blogs from the trip: here!

-As a requirement for my B.S. in Geology, I was required to complete a field camp that lasted at least three weeks.
-Since my university didn’t offer a field camp at the time, I had to take one at another school.
-I came across a program at the South Dakota School of Mines offering a three-week camp in Ecuador (two weeks) and the Galápagos Islands (one week), focusing on volcanology.
+As a requirement for my B.S. in Geology, I had to complete a field camp lasting at least three weeks.
+Since my university did not offer a field camp at the time, I enrolled in a program at the South Dakota School of Mines, which offered a three-week camp in Ecuador (two weeks) and the Galápagos Islands (one week), focusing on volcanology.

-Having grown up in Kansas and spent most of my education there, I became tired of studying and working with sedimentary rocks.
-My university didn’t offer volcanology, but I had always been fascinated by it, so I was determined to find a way to take this volcanology course.
+Having grown up in Kansas and spent most of my education there, I had become tired of studying and working with sedimentary rocks.
+My university did not offer volcanology courses, but I had always been fascinated by the subject, so I was determined to find a way to take this course.

-On top of that, I had never been out of the country, and I’d dreamed of visiting the Galápagos Islands since second grade when I first learned there were penguins there.
-I was amazed that penguins made the journey from Antarctica to the islands.
-Then, in seventh grade, we learned about Darwin’s trip and how he came up with the theory of evolution, which made me even more determined to go.
-This opportunity seemed like the perfect chance to combine my love for volcanology with my dream of seeing the Galápagos.
+Additionally, I had never been out of the country, and I had dreamed of visiting the Galápagos Islands since second grade, when I first learned that penguins travel from Antarctica to the islands.
+In seventh grade, I learned about Darwin’s trip and how he developed the theory of evolution, which made me even more determined to go.
+This opportunity seemed like the perfect way to combine my love of volcanology with my dream of seeing the Galápagos.

-The first week of camp we characterized igneous rocks and made detailed stratigraphic columns of the stratovolcano Tungurahua in Ecuador.
-The next week we spent at Cotopaxi National Park, mapping the lava fields and making stratigraphic columns.
-The last week of field camp we characterized cinder cones and mapped lava tunnels in the Galápagos Islands.
+During the first week of camp, we characterized igneous rocks and created detailed stratigraphic columns of the stratovolcano Tungurahua in Ecuador.
+The next week, we worked at Cotopaxi National Park, mapping lava fields and constructing stratigraphic columns.
+In the final week of field camp, we characterized cinder cones and mapped lava tunnels in the Galápagos Islands.